-Healthy ecosystem diagram taken from A Farmer’s Guide to Food Safety and Conservation: Facts, Tips, and Frequently Asked Questions
+Healthy ecosystem diagram taken from the 2017 updated: A Farmer’s Guide to Food Safety and Conservation: Facts, Tips, and FAQs.

 Good Agricultural Practices for Small Diversified Farms: Tips and Strategies to Reduce Risk and Pass an Audit – Carolina Farm Stewardship Association.
 Wild Farm Alliance’s 2016 This handbook helps conservation planners who work with produce growers, and the growers themselves, to co-manage food safety and conservation by understanding food safety risks in the growing environment, and by learning details of how specific management practices may reduce or increase food safety risk.